mvolkmann/blog/src/lua.md

 {% aTargetBlank "https://www.lua.org/manual/5.1/luac.html", "luac" %}
 is the standard Lua compiler.

-By default `luac` creates the file `luac.out`
-Use the `-o` option to change this.
+It reads Lua source code and outputs Lua bytecode.

-To generate a bytecode file, enter a command like `luac demo.lua -o demo.luac`.
+To generate a bytecode file, enter a command like `luac demo.lua`.
+This creates the bytecode file `luac.out`.
+To change the file name, use the `-o` option.
+For example, `luac demo.lua -o demo.luac`.

-To execute a bytecode file, enter a command like
+To execute a bytecode file, pass it to the Lua interpreter.
-`lua demo.luac`.
+For example, `lua demo.luac`.

 ### LuaJIT